brunobrr/bdc/README.md

 ### Overview

 Handle biodiversity data from several different sources is not an easy task.
-Here we present the **Biodiversity Data Cleaning (BDC) workflow**, an **automated** workflow to address **quality issues and improve data fitness-for-use**.
-The workflow harmonizes and integrates data from different sources following common standards and protocols and implements various tests and tools to flag, document, clean, and correct the taxonomic, spatial, and temporal information of biodiversity data.
+Here, we present the Biodiversity Data Cleaning (bdc), an R package to address quality issues and improve the fitness-for-use of a dataset. bdc contains functions to harmonize and integrate data from different sources following common standards and protocols and implements various tests and tools to flag, document, clean, and correct taxonomic, spatial, and temporal data.

-The workflow is composed of five core steps:
+The bdc package is organized in thematic modules related to different biodiversity dimensions, including:

 1.  [**Standardization** and
     **integration**](https://brunobrr.github.io/bdc/articles/00_integrate_datasets.html)